 The concrete has cured for at least 28 days, the surface has been cleaned thoroughly, and the contractor is ready to start applying the acid stain.
 Or, is he?
 Did he prepare to do the job safely?
 Is he wearing the proper personal protection?

 Many times contractors take their time preparing to do a good job, but neglect the one thing that is most important to future jobs, themselves!
 If the contractor does not protect his body properly, there may be problems for him later on.

 Acid stain is a coloring product involving a chemical reaction on a cementitious material.
 A solution mixed with water, acid and inorganic salts react with minerals already present in the concrete, the result of this reaction is color.
-To apply the acid stain, you will need a 1–2 gallon pump sprayer (without metal parts) to apply the stain.
+To apply the acid stain, however, you will need a 1–2 gallon pump sprayer (without metal parts) to apply the stain.
 The product will now be airborne and can be absorbed by breathing it.
 Having the correct *NIOSH approved respirator will protect the contractor from absorbing any of the spray from the acid stain.